Carrollcliffe: History

 Beginning in 1941, it served for decades as the headquarters of the financial firm Axe-Houghton Management.

 It was converted to a hotel during 1994–96.

 New owners Hanspeter and Steffi Walder of Tarrytown bought the property along with a group of investors in 1992.
 Their vision was to re-create Carrollcliff's glory days.
 The couple's vision was to convert the Castle into a luxury inn while rediscovering, and ultimately preserving the Castle's original beauty and charm.
 Their goal, Hanspeter says, is the operation of a hotel and restaurant that can be a haven for the stressed executive or professional desiring to relax in a setting that is warm, inviting, and majestic.

 In 2003, Elite Hotels, a limited liability company formed by C. Dean Metropoulos, bought the property, then called The Castle at Tarrytown for $10.9 million, according to a newspaper article at the time, which described it as "a 31-room inn on 10.1 acres".

-It is now a hotel and spa.
+It operated as a hotel and spa until November 2024.

-Overlooking the Hudson River valley, it is located on the highest point of Westchester County, about 20 mi north of the George Washington Bridge.
+Overlooking the Hudson River valley, it is about 20 mi north of the George Washington Bridge.